Property management company to pay $200k in back wages, damages following US Labor Department investigation

 News Release

-“The Labor Department is committed to ensuring that all of our stakeholders – employers, community rehabilitation programs, advocates, workers and other interested parties – fully understand the rules that apply to employing workers with disabilities at subminimum wages,” said Wage and Hour Division Hour Division Deputy Administrator Laura Fortman.
+“The U.S. Department of Labor is committed to ensuring that all of our stakeholders – employers, community rehabilitation programs, advocates, workers and other interested parties – fully understand the rules that apply to employing workers with disabilities at subminimum wages,” said Wage and Hour Division Hour Division Deputy Administrator Laura Fortman.
 “We are pleased to provide this free seminar and to offer this training.
 It is a key component of the department’s ongoing effort to increase awareness and enhance compliance of this program to prevent the curtailment of opportunities for employment of individuals with disabilities.”

 The division enforces all requirements to protect both workers and employers, and in providing assistance to enable employers to proactively achieve compliance with Section 14(c) of the FLSA.
 Training will cover topics including the certification process, performing prevailing wage surveys, and conducting time studies.
 The department’s Section 14(c) on-line calculators that determine commensurate wage rates for employees will also be demonstrated.